PrajjwalSingh05/Trian-Your-Model/README.md

 # Train Your Model -Website
 ## A Website that is used to train your machine learning model,provide graphic user interface to User
+## In this project, I start by preprocessing the data by cleaning, transforming, and normalizing it.
+Then, I add a feature selection step to identify the most relevant features for the machine learning model.
+Next, I choose a machine learning algorithm based on the nature of the problem and the available data.
+Finally, I use hyperparameter tuning techniques, such as grid search or randomized search, to optimize the model's performance by selecting the best combination of hyperparameters

 ###  How The Machine Learning Model Work